nilearn/nilearn/nilearn/datasets/description/basc_multiscale_2015.rst

 (https://fcon_1000.projects.nitrc.org/fcpClassic/FcpTable.html) (Liu et
 al., 2009), originally released under Creative Commons -- Attribution Non-Commercial.
-It includes group brain parcellations generated from resting-state functional magnetic resonance images for about 200 young healthy subjects.
+It includes group brain parcellations generated from :term:`resting-state` functional magnetic resonance images for about 200 young healthy subjects.
 Multiple scales (number of networks) are available, and includes 7, 12, 20, 36, 64, 122, 197, 325, 444.
 The brain parcellations have been generated using a method called bootstrap analysis of stable clusters